luuquangtrung/SliceLib/README.md

 SliceLib is a library of test instances for network slice embedding problem

-Format of each data instance for slices:
+## Format of each data instance for slices

 ```
 0   # identifier of sice trace ('0': synthetic, '1': real)